Preparing your home

 Tie down larger items that must stay outside.

-🦟 Remove Standing Water
+🦟 Remove standing water

 Turn over containers like birdbaths, buckets, and toys.